-- 1. Survey Cycle.
+- 2. Survey Cycle.
 The provisions that become operative January 1, 2021 will remove the groupings of counties and require the BOE to conduct a survey of assessment practices in each county in the cycle year and conduct a sampling of assessments with the survey in the 10 largest counties and cities and counties, along with three additional randomly selected counties.
 This will make a total of 11 or 12 surveys (depending on the cycle year) of assessment procedures and practices and 5 samplings of assessments.
-This increases the number of surveys that must be performed by additional 5 to 6 additional assessment practices surveys each year, which amounts to 28 additional surveys over the 5-year cycle.
-This significant increase, coupled with extensive staffing shortages, would add to an existing backlog of work for the BOE and possibly further delay issuing a final survey report. - 2.
+This increases the number of surveys that must be performed by 5 to 6 additional assessment practices surveys each year, which amounts to 28 additional surveys over the 5-year cycle.
+This significant increase, coupled with extensive staffing shortages, would add to an existing backlog of work for the BOE and possibly further delay issuing a final survey report. - 3.
 Issuance of Survey Reports.
 GC section 15645 provides for a gradually-reduced time period in which the BOE was to issue a final county survey report from 2 years to 15 months to 12 months.
 The 12-month period applies to county surveys starting on or after July 1, 2017.
-This bill removes the obsolete deadlines that applied to surveys that commenced prior to July 1, 2017 and clarifies that the final county survey report is to be issued within 12 months of the date that the county survey begins. - 3.
+This bill removes the obsolete deadlines that applied to surveys that commenced prior to July 1, 2017 and clarifies that the final county survey report is to be issued within 12 months of the date that the county survey begins. - 4.
 Response by Former Assessor.
-Existing law does not provide a deadline for the former Assessor to provide a response to the final survey report, thereby delaying issuance of the final report while the BOE attempts to locate a former Assessor.
+Existing law requires the BOE to notify a former Assessor if the survey reviews the former Assessor's procedures and practices, but does not provide a deadline for the former Assessor to provide a response to the final survey report.
+Having an infinite time for a former Assessor to respond could possibly result in an addendum being published long after the final survey report was published.